brochington/staction/USAGE_GUIDE.md

 Every action function you define receives a single object as its first parameter, conventionally named `params`.
 This object has the following properties:

 *   `state: () => State`: A function.
 Call `params.state()` to get the current, up-to-date state.
-*   `actions: WrappedActions<State, Actions, PassedMapType>`: An object containing all other actions, allowing you to call actions from within another action.
+*   `actions: StactionActions<State, Actions, AuxData>`: An object containing all other actions, allowing you to call actions from within another action.
-*   `passed: (updater) => void`: A function to set auxiliary data that will be returned alongside the state when the action resolves.
+*   `aux: (valueOrUpdater) => void`: A function to set auxiliary data that will be returned alongside the state when the action resolves.
+The specific type of `valueOrUpdater` depends on the `AuxData` type defined for this action.
 *   `name: string`: The name of the action currently being executed.

 Any additional arguments passed when dispatching an action will follow the `params` object.